bharathdevarinti/M1_Customer_Application/1_Requirements/README.md

 If you have nothing to do with the program, you can directly exit from the main menu.

 # Low Level Requirements :-
+I implemented creating of many accounts with the process of demonstrating the practical use of the billing system.

+Payment processing − It involves posting of the customer's payments into his/her account.

+Billing systems access sensitive data about your customers including credit scores, social security numbers and income.

+Developing a code system is important for tracking money because you can use the codes to categorize products and services, especially if you offer a multitude of products and services.

+# SWOT

+# STRENGTHS
+Instant New invoices

+Individual Customer Tracking

+Credit card assessment

+# WEAKNESSES

+Security issues

+Spams leads to delay of payments

+# OPPORTUNITIES

+Improving Awareness

+Expanding the Products

+# THREATS

+Lack of Trust

+Competition

+Cyber attack

+# 4W's & 1H